Certificate Programs: Continuing, Professional & Executive Education

 The Guidelines provide help on many issues, such as developing collaborations with external organizations, contracts, logo use and costing.

-The VPAP office works with Dean’s Offices to compile an annual list of certificates in continuing, professional and executive education (not-for-credit).
-This list is included in an annual report by the Provost to the Committee on Academic Policy and Programs.
+The VPAP Office works with Dean’s Offices to compile an annual list of certificates in continuing, professional and executive education (not-for-credit).
+This list is included in an annual report by the Provost to the Committee on Academic Policy & Programs.

 Statement of Policy on Continuing Education (PDF)